Humber Refinery: Production

 It opened in July 1969, producing around 80000 oilbbl/d.
 At the time of its opening Britain was using around 83,000 tons of petroleum coke a year, most of which was imported, and used in aluminium smelting.
 Much of the crude oil came from Libya, as Continental Oil had large discoveries there, and also in Dubai.

 The refinery had its own fire brigade.
 This was used on 8 August 1972 when there was a fire, with 50 feet flames, and a 49-year-old man from Grimsby was killed.

 In the mid-1970s there was a £45 million expansion of the plant to take its processing output to 130000 oilbbl/d.
 At this time, around a third of the oil it processed came from the North Sea.
 It was the first refinery to receive oil from British National Oil Corporation's (Britoil) Thistle field on 15 April 1978.

 In the mid-1990s Conoco invested £500 million in the plant.

 Production

 Production facilities include an alkylation plant, rotary kilns for petroleum coke manufacturing.

-Crude oil arrives by tanker at Tetney in East Lindsey, then stored at the Tetney oil terminal, before being pumped underground to the refinery for refining.
+Crude oil arrives by tanker at Tetney in East Lindsey, then is stored at the Tetney oil terminal, before being pumped underground to the refinery for refining.

 130000 oilbbl of petrol are produced per day, most of which is loaded onto tanker lorries at Immingham Dock.
 70% of production is for the UK market, the remainder is exported.

 700,000 tonnes of petroleum coke are produced each year.
 A purpose-built warehouse on the docks stores the petroleum coke before it is shipped out.